 FSSA was pleased to announce the first of such efforts, the Bariatric Ambulance Grant, on March 23, 2022.
 FSSA made available a one-time, federally funded, opportunity to cover the cost to purchase bariatric ambulances at \$180,000 per vehicle, and up to two vehicles per applicant.
-Twelve providers were awarded funding for 21 bariatric ambulances at a total of \$3.8 million, and grants will be issued in the coming quarter.
+Twelve providers were awarded funding for 21 bariatric ambulances at a total of \$3.8 million.

 The second transportation grant opportunity, the Wheelchair Van and Lift Grant, was announced on June 15, 2022.
-FSSA is making available a one-time opportunity to cover the cost to purchase wheelchair vans at \$77,000 per grant and wheelchair lifts to be installed in the existing fleet at \$9,000 per grant.
+FSSA made available a one-time opportunity to cover the cost to purchase wheelchair vans at \$77,000 per grant and wheelchair lifts to be installed in the existing fleet at \$9,000 per grant.
+FSSA will be awarding a total of \$6.5 million to 88 applicants for 115 wheelchair vans and 41 wheelchair lifts.